ScienceZoneUK/science-zone-uk/Microbits/treasure_hunt/README.md

-## Let the players know that they are within range:
+## 3 Let the players know that they are within range:
+Displaying a message or image when th player is in range will help keep the player in range
 ```
 from microbit import *
 import radio